NK8998/Hive/Hive_Watch/README.md

 - **Error Handling**: Graceful error messages can be displayed if route actions fail.

 ### 2. **Advanced Video Streaming Features**
 - **Dynamic Video Rendering**: Videos are streamed with adaptive bitrate, ensuring optimal playback across devices and network conditions.
+This is handled by a reusable shaka player component
 - **Centralized State Management**: Integrated with **Redux** for efficient state handling, allowing smooth synchronization of video metadata, playback states, and user preferences.

 ### 3. **Integration with Modern Web Technologies**